tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 ## Designating Local DoH Servers {#designating-local-servers}

-If a local network wants to have clients send queries for a set of private domains to its own resolver, it needs to define an explicit provisioning domain, as defined in {{!I-D.ietf-intarea-provisioning-domains}}.
+If a local network wants to have clients send queries for a set of private domains to its own resolver, it needs to define an explicit provisioning domain {{!I-D.ietf-intarea-provisioning-domains}}.
 The PvD RA option SHOULD set the H-flag to indicate that Additional Information is available.
 This Additional Information JSON object SHOULD include both the "dohTemplate" and "dnsZones" keys to define the local DoH server and the domains over which it claims authority.